 Boat Dock Insurance

-Do I need a boat dock insurance?
-You do, if you answer yes to any of the following: I am building a new dock, I am adding to my existing dock, or I have a seasonal dock.
-Note: All new docks being built must be approved by the Ministry of Natural Resources and Forestry (MNRF) if it encompasses in excess of 15 square feet of the land that naturally touches the water.
+You require boat dock insurance if you are building a new dock, expanding an existing dock, or have a seasonal dock.
+Note: All new docks being built must be approved by the Ministry of Natural Resources and Forestry (MNRF) if they encompass in excess of 15 square feet of the land that naturally touches the water.